PositiveSumData/NationalOralHealthDataPortal/Data/CDC_Water_Fluoridation_Reporting_System/README.md

 | IA-0105002 | Adair Municipal Water Supply | Adair (Primary) | 781 | No | 0.45 |
 | IA-0135046 | Fontanelle Water Works | Adair (Primary) | 742 | Yes | 0.70 |

 Each row is a unique year-water system.
-So there are multiple row per county.
+There are multiple row per county.
 These tables may be downloaded manually as an Excel file with the **Export** link.

 The year of the fluoridation report reflects year from which the data was pulled from the WFRS database, not the year for which the data was submitted.
-The year of data submission is not shown and can be many years.
+The year of data submission is not shown and can be many years old

-The CDC has courteously provided a separate file for us in the Fall of 2020 containing the date of last data update so that dataviz users could filter data based on how recent the data is.
+The CDC courteously provided a separate file for us in the Fall of 2020 containing the date of last data update so that dataviz users could filter data based on how recent the data is.
 This file, titled **WFRS_update_status.csv** is located in this Github repository folder.

 ## Converted Data Structure

-In the Summer of 2020, reports for each state were dowloaded and aggregated manually into the file **fluoride_1.csv**, located in this Github repository folder.
-The same structure was maintained from what was donloaded from the CDC microsite.
+In the Summer of 2020, reports for each state were dowloaded from MyWatersFluoride and aggregated manually into the file **fluoride_1.csv**, located in this Github repository folder.
+The same structure was maintained from what was downloaded from the CDC microsite.

 ## Issues & decisions